To become a DES member, complete the new online membership renewal application.

 - Emeritus Members - Members over the age of 65 with 25 years or more of active DES membership.
 This requires proof of year of birth and confirmation of joining year.

 DES Special Interest Groups:

-- Pediatric - For any DES member with a special interest in the care of children and adolescents with diabetes.
+- Camp Interest Group - For any DES member who has a special interest in advancing the practice of diabetes care and education at diabetes camps.

 DES Publications available for purchase:

 - Building Competency in Diabetes Education: Advancing Practice—This new product is designed for the ongoing professional education of diabetes educators who have moved beyond the novice level and are seeking to increase their knowledge and skills related to diabetes self-management education.

 - Building Competency in Diabetes Education: The Essentials--First published in 2001, this manual was designed for both those new to diabetes education and more experienced educators who want to update their knowledge.
 This self-directed program is intended to build on the learner’s existing skills by enhancing his/her knowledge of diabetes and its management.